 Applying lemma \ref{c(x)+y}, we get: $c(x)+\gamma_{2} = c((\gamma_{1},\gamma_{2})_{\Gamma})$.
 Thus, for any $\sigma\in Syz((\gamma_{1},\gamma_{2})_{\Gamma})$, we conclude that: $\sigma \geq c((\gamma_{1},\gamma_{2})_{\Gamma})\geq c(\Delta)$. \end{proof} \end{corollary}

 \textbf{Acknowledgments.} The authors are grateful to Eugene Gorsky for discussions related to this work.
 We extend our deep gratitude to Laurent Evain and Evelia Rosa Garc\'ia Barroso for their meticulous review of the manuscript; their insightful comments were invaluable in refining the final version.
+The second author was partially supported by he ANR-SINTROP.
 The third author also acknowledges financial support from the Guangzhou Elites Sponsorship Council (China) through the Overseas Study Program of the Guangzhou Elite Project.